The short version

 ★ Last Light, Archon, OpenHands (Resolver), Goose (scheduler / recipes)

-So the meaningful question isn't "is anything else self-hosted and autonomous" (things are) but what shape that autonomy takes: the vendor bots are autonomous but hosted; OpenHands / Goose are autonomous and self-hostable but as a single pipeline or a general agent you compose; Archon is a self-hosted harness that orchestrates external CLIs; Last Light ships a purpose-built, multi-workflow repo-maintenance service.
-That breadth is the point — and also why it carries operational burden a per-task CLI or a SaaS bot doesn't.
+So the meaningful question isn't "is anything else self-hosted and autonomous" (things are) but what shape that autonomy takes: the vendor bots are autonomous but hosted; OpenHands / Goose are autonomous and self-hostable but as a single pipeline or a general agent you compose; Archon is a self-hosted harness that orchestrates external CLIs; Last Light ships a purpose-built, multi-workflow software factory for repo maintenance.
+That breadth is the point, and also why it carries operational burden a per-task CLI or a SaaS bot doesn't.

 At a glance